 Customers who sign up for your emails want to see and read your content.
 Don’t blow it with a sloppy presentation!
 Here are a few things to keep in mind before hitting send:

 - Check that all your links are functional and going to the right places

 - Check load speed.
 Large images can increase load time, so keep them between 600-800 pixels or compress them for quick opens.

 The final piece of our small business guide to email marketing is to keep your messaging simple.
 No one enjoys receiving or reading a lengthy email.
 Crafting shorter messages is easier for you and more enjoyable for your readers.
 Focus on one topic per email, use headings to call out critical information, and make it visually digestible.

 Add Personalize to Your Arsenal of Marketing Tools

 Email marketing strengthens customer loyalty and repeat business.
-The process of captivating, converting and retaining customers is a long-term process that can be more manageable with a proper strategy and the right tools.
+The process of captivating, converting and retaining customers is a long-term process that can become more manageable with the right strategy and tools.

 Dynamic, personalized content is one of the most effective strategies for email marketing.
 Leveraging a tool like Personalize can help you send the right products, information and offers to your customers when they want and need it most.

-Check out Personalize and sign up for a free 30-day trial today.
+Check out Personalize and sign up for a complimentary 30-day trial today.